ganeshbgunjal/SQL/README.md

 10 order of execution in sql statements    <br>
 11 aggregate function like Min(),Max(),count(),sum(), avg()   <br>
 12 Group by statements    <br>
+13 some other data types like timestamp and decimal     <br>